Zorbing: Facilities

 'Hill-rolling' and 'globe riding' are generic names for this activity which is practised in the United Kingdom, Australia, New Zealand, Sweden, Estonia, Canada, the Czech Republic, Poland, the Slovak Republic, Switzerland, Japan, Costa Rica, Kochi in India, Phuket in Thailand, and Slovenia.
-In the United States, there used to be zorbing locations in a handful of places, including Wisconsin Dells, Wisconsin, Amesbury, Massachusetts, and Roundtop Mountain Resort, Lewisberry and Pennsylvania.
-However, as of 2025, the only zorbing location is in Pigeon Forge, Tennessee at a place called Gravity Park.
+The United States formerly had several zorbing locations, including facilities in Wisconsin Dells, Wisconsin, Amesbury, Massachusetts, and Roundtop Mountain Resort in Lewisberry, Pennsylvania.
+However, as of 2025, the only zorbing facility in the United States is located at Gravity Park in Pigeon Forge, Tennessee.
 The longest track in the world is in Denmark, Western Australia at 570 m long.

 Records

 The Guinness Book of World Records recognises five sphereing records: